 Mark Crabtree is remembered for so many accomplishments on and off the golf course, including leading the Colorado State University golf team from its days as a club sport to a scholarship program which qualified for the NCAA Championship Finals.

-At CSU Mark created the CSU-CU Booster Challenge series and started fund-raising programs at both CSU and the University of Louisville, where he took over as head coach in 1999.
-From 2008 through 2010, Mark served as president of the Golf Coaches Association of America.
+At CSU he created the CSU-CU Booster Challenge series and started fundraising programs at both CSU and the University of Louisville, where he served as head coach of the men’s golf team from 1999 to 2020.
+In 2008, Mark began a two-year term as president of the Golf Coaches Association of America.
 Finally, Mark is a board member of the Kids for Cancer Foundation.